No Child Left Behind Act: Effects on student assessment

 Several of the analyses of state accountability systems that were in place before NCLB indicate that outcomes accountability led to faster growth in achievement for the states that introduced such systems.
 The direct analysis of state test scores before and after enactment of NCLB also supports its positive impact.
 A primary criticism asserts that NCLB reduces effective instruction and student learning by causing states to lower achievement goals and motivate teachers to "teach to the test."
 A primary supportive claim asserts that systematic testing provides data that shed light on which schools don't teach basic skills effectively, so that interventions can be made to improve outcomes for all students while reducing the achievement gap for disadvantaged and disabled students.

 Improved test scores

-The United States Department of Education points to the National Assessment of Educational Progress (NAEP) results, released in July 2005, showing improved student achievement in reading and math:
+In 2006 the U.S. Department of Education pointed to the National Assessment of Educational Progress (NAEP) results, released in July 2005, showing improved student achievement in reading and math: